Casimir Lewy Library Collection Development Policy

 7.2 New editions

-New editions of works already held in the library may be acquired, in particular if there has been a substantial revision, or if the previous edition has been heavily used.
+New editions of works already held in the library may be acquired, in particular if there has been a substantial revision, it has been some years since the previous edition or if the previous edition has been heavily used.

 Reprints are not normally purchased if the original is already in stock and duplicate copies are not needed.